Cosmology of Tolkien's legendarium: Eru's direct interventions

-In the Second Age, Eru buried King Ar-Pharazôn of Númenor and his army when they landed at Aman in the Second Age, trying to reach the Undying Lands (Valinor), which they wrongly supposed would give them immortality.
+In the Second Age, Eru buried King Ar-Pharazôn of Númenor and his army when they invaded Aman, trying to reach the Undying Lands, which they wrongly supposed would give them immortality.
 He caused the Earth to take a spherical shape, drowned Númenor, and caused the Undying Lands to be taken "outside the spheres of the earth".

 When Gandalf died in the fight with the Balrog in The Fellowship of the Ring, it was beyond the power of the Valar to resurrect him; Eru himself intervened to send Gandalf back.

 Discussing Frodo's failure to destroy the Ring in The Return of the King, Tolkien indicates in a letter that "the One" does intervene actively in the world, pointing to Gandalf's remark to Frodo that "Bilbo was meant to find the Ring, and not by its maker", and to the eventual destruction of the Ring despite Frodo's failure to complete the task.